-Jesus might not remove your financial debt in your timeframe, but He will remove the monetary debt burden today; just ask Him.
-Once the financial debt burden lifts, you will be able to look away from your circumstances and to Him.
-Then you will be ready to get out of debt God's way.
+Realize you bear effects of earlier decisions that caused your debt.
+Besides, Jesus might not remove your financial debt in your timeframe.
+But, He will lift the debt burden—the stress, today.
+Ask Him.
+Once the debt burden lifts, look away from your circumstances and to Him.
+Now, you can start the get out of debt journey.

-Getting out of debt God's way is fact-finding, not finger pointing.
-It needs husband and wife’s commitment.
-You don’t need to know why you spent funds.
-Each of us has a good reason he or she did it—don’t go there, especially couples—please don’t camp here.
+God's way out of debt is fact-finding, not finger pointing.
+Husband and wife must commit.
+They need not know why they spent funds.
+But must know where monies went.
+Each of us has a good reason he or she spent—please don’t camp here.

 Accept your condition.
-If you don’t, you won’t be able to see opportunities and blessings God prepared for the way out.
-You don’t want God to lift your condition; rather, you want Him to guide you through them.
-That’s how you will learn.
-Think about this.
+If you don’t, you won’t see opportunities and blessings God prepared for the way out.

 Get a special notebook and label it, the Case of the Vanishing Dollars.

-Set a time—maximum one month—to discover how, not why, you got in debt.
-A key question will be this: before spending, what decision procedure did I follow?
+Set a time—maximum one month—to learn how, not why, you got in debt.
+Mull over these two key questions.
+First, what is my view of affordable.
+Second, before spending, what decision procedure did I follow?

 Prayerfully think about your present and recent spiritual life by asking: Has my spiritual life been FLAT?
-This is not a mechanical exercise; do it prayerfully, earnestly seeking to hear from God.
-Each person should answer these personal questions:
+This is not a mechanical exercise; wash it with prayer as you seek to hear from God.
+Each person should answer these questions:

-Before moving to the next section of the get out of debt God's way journey, ABCs, and after prayer and reflection, as God shows you, write a one-sentence conclusion about your spiritual life.
-Ask the Lord to show you adjustments you need.
+Before moving to the next section of the get out of debt God's way journey, pray and examine where you are.
+Ask the Lord to show you alterations you need to make.
+Then write a one-sentence conclusion on your spiritual life.

 Did I, do I, accept my stewardship responsibilities?
 Did I, do I understand I am Jesus’ manager and should seek His guidance before I spend?
 Did I, do I understand I can’t be God’s manager unless I know Him intimately?

-Did my Behaviour suggest I understand implications of God’s ownership and my stewardship of money?
+Did my Behavior suggest I understand implications of God’s ownership and my stewardship of money?
 Did I use a budget or spending plan?
 Did I respond to advertising and easy credit terms?
-Did I spend for needs that could not wait?
-Did I practice these essential words, wait, not now!
+Did I spend for needs that could wait?
+Did I practise these essential words, wait, not now?

 What decision procedure did I follow before spending?
 What were main spending drivers?
 What caused me to spend each time?
 Did I spend for emotional relief?
 Did I pray before spending?
 Did I spend impulsively?

 Did I have a GRIP on my finances?
 That's the question to answer in this phase.
-This section needs just as much soul searching as earlier sections.
-The first and crucial question is this:
+This section has four broad steps and needs as much soul searching as earlier sections.

-Once you have settled the goal issue, next Review the past six months’ spending to find out where funds went.
-If you don’t have records such as bills, check stubs, credit card and bank statements, walk through the house and list items bought recently.
+Review the past six months’ spending .
+If you don’t have records such as bills, check stubs, credit card and bank statements, walk through the house and list items bought.
 Use estimated prices if you don’t have actuals.

-After your review of this final section of the get out of debt God's way journey, you should know whether you had a grip on your finances.
-Write one sentence about your learning in this section and ask the Lord to show you needed changes.
+So, you reviewed this final section of the getting out of debt God's way journey.
+Did you have a GRIP on your finances?
+Write one-sentence to show your learning in this section.
+Ask the Lord to show you needed changes.

 Prepare a budget and money map to show lifestyle changes, such as less eating out.
 Assign responsibility for each budget category to relevant family members.

 Prepare a debt repayment plan to erase loans, starting with the highest annual percentage cost loan.
 As the Lord leads, ask creditors to lower interest rates.
-But do not consolidate or restructure loans unless God shows you attitude and behavior changes you have made.
-Consolidation never works without these changes; indeed, without changed attitudes, it is the worst alternative because it gives you false hope.
+But do not consolidate or restructure loans unless God shows you attitude and behavior changes you made.
+Consolidation never works without these changes.
+Without changed attitudes, it is the worst alternative because it gives you false hope.
 Ask the Lord to show you if you have assets you could sell to repay loans.
 Sell only after prayer.